 One of the reasons why blue was replaced by green was because of Ireland’s nickname: “the emerald island”.
 It is called that because of its many green areas.
-And the other reason is the green band that has the Irish flag.
-Traditionally, green represents the Catholics, orange represents the Protestant population and the middle white symbolizes peace between the two religions.
+And the other reason is the green band on the Irish flag.
+Traditionally, the green represents the Catholics, the orange represents the Protestant population and the middle white symbolizes peace between the two religions.

 For this reason, it has been a long tradition in Ireland to illuminate the most emblematic buildings in green to pay homage to their patron.
-A practice that has spread throughout much of the world, including Madrid, which on the last 17th of March, has illuminated three of the most famous monuments of the city: La Cibeles, Puerta de Alcalá and Palacio de Comunicaciones, from dusk to dawn.
+This is a practice that has spread throughout much of the world, including Madrid.
+On the last 17th of March, Madrid illuminated three of the city’s most famous monuments: La Cibeles, Puerta de Alcalá and Palacio de Comunicaciones, from dusk to dawn.
 This tradition is nothing new.
 Did you know that the Chicago River turned green in 1961?

 WHY THE SHAMROCKS?

 Don’t be ashamed if you are confused about three-leaf clovers (shamrocks) and four-leaf clovers, because we are about to explain it.
 According to legend, Saint Patrick used a three-leaf clover to explain the Holy Trinity to pagans.
-Each leaf represented a divinity: father, son and holy spirit.
+Each leaf represented a divinity: father, son and the holy spirit.
 And that is why it has become a symbol of the festivity.
-It was later when the four-leaf clover also became a symbol of the holiday, although with another meaning not connected with Saint Patrick.
+Later on, the four-leaf clover also became a symbol of the holiday, although with another meaning not connected with Saint Patrick.

 ST PATRICK AND BEER, WHY DO WE DRINK?

-You may think St. Patrick is just an excuse for many people to go out and get drunk, although the truth is that this tradition is of long duration.
+You may think St. Patrick is just an excuse for many people to go out and get drunk, although the truth is that this is a long-standing tradition.
 Christians were allowed to set aside their Lenten restrictions on the consumption of food and alcohol to honor St. Patrick on the anniversary of his death.
 So, alcohol has been permanently linked to this celebration.